ni/nimi-python/docs/nidmm/session.rst

    An NI-DMM session to a National Instruments Digital Multimeter

-   :ivar ViString active_channel:
-      Specifies the channel name used to access all subsequent channel-based properties in this property node.
-Set the channel before setting channel-based properties.
-Pass a name that the instrument driver defines or a virtual channel name configured in MAX.
    :ivar ViBoolean range_check:
       Specifies whether to validate property values and VI parameters.
 If enabled, the instrument driver validates the parameter values passed to